kr-matthews/space-time-tagger/README.md

 See the [issues](https://github.com/kr-matthews/space-time-tagger/issues) on GitHub, in addition to the following:

+- Toasts won't show when the phone is locked and the app is being used on the lock screen.
 - Not sure whether dependency injection into repositories is done correctly - (application) context is passed in sometimes.